-1 medium onion, halved and thinly sliced (1 1/2 cups)
+- 1 medium yellow onion, halved and thinly sliced (1 ½ cups sliced onion)

-1 tablespoon plus 1 teaspoon Thai fish sauce or Filipino fish sauce
+- 1 tablespoon plus 1 teaspoon Thai fish sauce or Filipino fish sauce

-1 teaspoon freshly ground black pepper
+- 1 teaspoon freshly ground black pepper

-2 dried bay leaves
+- 2 dried bay leaves

-Marinate Chicken: Put chicken in a non-reactive bowl or casserole.
-Combine the vinegar and 1 tablespoon of the chopped garlic.
-Pour over chicken and turn to coat.
-Marinate in the fridge or in a cool place for 30 minutes.
-Remove chicken from the marinade, allowing excess to drip back into the bowl and transfer chicken to a clean plate.
+- Marinate The Chicken Thighs: Put chicken in a non-reactive bowl or casserole.
+Combine the vinegar and 1 tablespoon of the chopped garlic and pour it over the chicken, and toss, to coat.
+Marinate the chicken for 30 minutes, in the fridge or in a cool place.
+Remove chicken from the marinade, allowing excess liquid to drip back into the bowl, and transfer the chicken to a clean plate.
 Reserve the marinade.

-Brown Chicken & Aromatics: Heat oil over medium heat in a large dutch oven or another heavy pot with a lid.
-Pat chicken lightly with a paper towel to dry.
-Brown in batches (4-5 pieces at a time), starting skin side down for 3-4 minutes.
-Turn and brown for just a minute on the other side.
-Transfer to a clean plate.
-Repeat with all the chicken.
+- Brown Chicken: pat chicken dry with paper towels.
+Heat 2 tablespoons oil over medium heat in a large dutch oven or heavy pot with a lid.
+Brown chicken in batches (4-5 pieces at a time), starting skin side down for 3-4 minutes.
+Then turn it and brown it for just a minute on the other side.
+Transfer chicken to a plate and set aside.
 Pour out all but 2 tablespoons fat from the pot. (hint: It's easier if you pour it all out, into a small bowl or coffee cup, and then add back the 2 tablespoons).

-Simmer Chicken: Return the chicken to the pot along with any accumulated juices, vinegar-garlic marinade, soy sauce, fish sauce, black pepper, bay leaves and 1/4 cup of water.
-Toss chicken with onions and sauce to coat.
-Bring to a boil.
-Lower to a simmer.
-Cover and cook at a low steady simmer for 30 minutes.
-The next step is optional.
-If you skip it, keep simmering the chicken for 30 minutes longer (see step 5)
+- Braise: Return the chicken to the pot along with any accumulated juices, reserved vinegar-garlic marinade, soy sauce, fish sauce, 1 teaspoon of black pepper, 2 bay leaves and ¼ cup of water.
+Stir to combine, bring to a boil, lower to a simmer, cover and cook at a low steady simmer for 1 hour or until the chicken is tender and the sauce is a rich brown color.
+Serve over rice.